nikolayk812/pgx-outbox/examples/04_peerdb/README.md

 ##  Architecture

-`Writer` service from `../01_sns` produces messages to the outbox table in Postgres.
+Writer → Postgres outbox table → PeerDB (CDC) → Kafka topic

+### Components

+**Writer** - Creates fake orders and persists them in the `orders` table.
+In the same transaction, writes messages to the `outbox_messages` table.
+In production, this could be any business service like `order-service`.
-PeerDB acts as an Outbox Relay, extracts outbox messages using CDC and forwards them to a Kafka topic.

-Postgres and PeerDB are started in (Docker) containers using `docker-compose`.
+**PeerDB** - Acts as an Outbox Relay, extracting outbox messages using CDC and forwarding them to Kafka topics.
+Runs in Docker containers via `docker-compose`.

-### Writer

-Creates fake orders and persists them in the `orders` table in the Postgres database.
-In the same transaction, it writes messages to the `outbox_messages` table.

-In the real world, the `Writer` could be a business service: `order-service`.

-### Kafka

-This example runs Confluent Kafka in a Docker container using `docker-compose`.

-There is also Redpanda UI available.

-### PeerDB

-Extracts messages from the `outbox_messages` table in Postgres and forwards them to a Kafka topic.
+**Kafka** - Message destination running Confluent Kafka with Redpanda UI for monitoring.

 ## Steps to run